aerospike-community/aerospike-client-hhvm/doc/internals.md

 equivalent types on the database - string, integer, list, and map.

 ### Handling Unsupported Types
-PHP values which do not have a directly mappable bin type need to be handled in configurable way, whether by calling a specified serializer or by throwing an explicit error.
+The HHVM client currently does not handle types such as float, boolean and object.
+In future releases those will be handled in a similar way to the PHP client (Zend extension).